cloudflare/cloudflare-access-for-atlassian/README.md

 After installing the plugin, you need to add the proxy certificate to your product in order to enable internal HTTPS calls:

 1. Attach to the running container with `docker exec -it <container_id_or_name> /bin/bash`
-1. Go to `/var/atlassian/<product name>/cloudflare-access-atlassian-plugin`
+1. Go to `/var/atlassian/<product name in lower case>/cloudflare-access-atlassian-plugin`
-1. Install the certificate `cfaccess-plugin.pem` into your keystore:
+1. Install the certificate `cfaccess-plugin.pem` into container JVM keystore:

     ```
     keytool -noprompt -import -alias "cloudflare-access-local-proxy" -file /tmp/cfaccess-plugin.pem -keystore /usr/lib/jvm/java-1.8-openjdk/jre/lib/security/cacerts -storepass changeit